With Awaji Island KUNIUMI SHINWA

 The entertainment of the Genroku era as seen in "Theatrical Performance"

-The originator of Awaji Ningyo Joruri, Genroku Uemura, performed a large-scale performance in Tokushima Castle in 1693.
+AWAJI NINGYÔ JÔRURI The originator of the temple, Genroku Uemura, held a large-scale performance in the castle of Tokushima in 1693.
 The state of the play was revealed in detail by the discovery of "Shibai Kongenki" (Hiroyuki Sakaguchi's collection).
-"Theatrical Nemotoki" is a scroll that was carefully interviewed and compiled by a person named Kiyosumi Shi Zhiyuan, and the existing manuscript is a manuscript copied in 1779.
+"Theatrical Nemotoki" is a scroll that was carefully collected and compiled by a person named Shi Zhiyuan Kiyosumi, and the existing manuscript is a manuscript copied in 1779.
 There is no detailed record of such an old era, including the oldest puppet stage map, and it is a very valuable historical material.

 In the 5th year of Genroku, Genroku Uemura, who was in financial difficulty, borrowed the third silver bill from the Tokushima domain and requested to enter the castle in the following 6 years.
 It was an allowance play.